 - Built from billet 6061 aluminum

 The CravenSpeed Stubby antenna’s body is made from aluminum which means that it is lightweight and you can count on its durability.
 The body is equally corrosion-proof, and this can be attributed to its powder coating which prevents its black textured finish from fading or peeling.

 Installing the antenna is easy as well and will take you a matter of seconds since you won’t be needing any tools for the task.
 All this makes it a perfect replacement antenna in case you needed an antenna that has a good build quality and does not interfere with satellite services like Sirius Radio.

-In addition, it uses a USA 304 stainless steel for the antenna thread which is strong and durable.
+In addition, it uses USA 304 stainless steel for the antenna thread which is strong and durable.
 Antennas that use brass threading occasionally snap and leave behind broken pieces.
-However, the stainless steel that the AntennaMastRus uses coupled with its durable EPDM rubber ensure that it lasts longer.
+However, the stainless steel that the AntennaMastRus uses coupled with its durable EPDM rubber ensures that it lasts longer.

 Like the CravenSpeed Stubby antenna, you will also find that the AntennaMastRus is easy to install and is compatible with the Ford F-150.

 The Rydonair flexible rubber antenna is one of the longer stubby antennas that you can get for your vehicle.
 It measures 13″ long and comes with a stylish look that will be the ideal replacement for your 31″ metal shaft antenna.